backtracking/bheap/README.md

 # bheap
-OCaml binary heap implementation by Jean-Christophe Filliatre
+Traditional implementation of priority queues using a binary heap encoded in a resizable array.